h908714124/auto-builder/README.md

 This ~~very~~ simple annotation processor relieves the user of the repetitive drudgery that comes with `@AutoValue.Builder`.
-The forced repetition is, by auto-value's design choice, also present in [some auto-value extensions](https://github.com/gabrielittner/auto-value-with).
+The repetition of property names is, by auto-value's design choice not to generate any APIs, but only to extend user-defined classes, also present in [some auto-value extensions](https://github.com/gabrielittner/auto-value-with).

 The purpose of auto-builder is to make [auto-value](https://github.com/google/auto/tree/master/value)